wavefrontHQ/docs/pages/doc/integrations_gcp_overview.md

 tags: [integrations, dashboards]
 sidebar: doc_sidebar
 permalink: integrations_gcp_overview.html
-summary: Minimum permissions for Google Cloud Platform
+summary: Minimum permissions for Google Cloud Platform.
 ---

-When you set up a Google Cloud Platform integration, you have to give the Wavefront service a permissions to access the data you want to visualize and analyze.
+When you set up a Google Cloud Platform integration, you have to give the Wavefront service permissions to access the data you want to visualize and analyze.

 ## Access Options

-Data flows from GCP to Wavefront only if the account has the required access.
+Data flows from GCP to Tanzu Observability by Wavefront only if the account has the required access.
 You have several options, discussed in detail below:

 <table style="width: 100%;">
 <colgroup>